d4n3sh/thedaneshproject/content/posts/2008-10-12-deluge-102-released.md

 > * Fix display of tracker error messages
 > * Fix add\_torrent\_url() to download the torrent file in a thread to prevent
 > the main thread from blocking and causing the daemon to freeze.
-> * Removed the &#8216;Maximum Connections Per Second' setting and replaced it with a
+> * Removed the 'Maximum Connections Per Second' setting and replaced it with a
 > default setting of 20.
 This should alleviate speed issues some are experiencing.
 > * Changed max half-open connections default limit to 8 on XP/2000 and 4 on Vista
 > * Prevent being able to set file priorities for compactly allocated torrents as